elioxiaolan/CS6220FinalProject/README.md

     docker run -p 8501:8501 streamlit_app
     ```

-5. **Access the Streamlit App:** Once the Docker container is running, open your web browser and go to http://localhost:8501
+5. **Access the App:** Once the Docker container is running, open your web browser and go to http://localhost:8501

 ## Additional Notes